 - Resident applicants must either take or pass an examinations in the area for which they are applying or have had a like license/authority in another jurisdiction within 90 days of applying for a resident license.

 - BE’s must affiliate a Designated Responsible Licensed Producer (DRLP) prior to being granted an insurance license.
 The BE may make application for a license with authorities no greater than the authorities assigned to the affiliated DRLP(s).
-Additionally, BE’s must register with the Department of Consumer and Regulatory Affairs (DCRA), Corporations Division, after obtaining its insurance producer license.
-DCRA may be reached at dcra.dc.gov or at (202) 442-4400.
-(This is a DCRA requirement)
+Additionally, BE’s must register with the Department of Licensing and Consumer Protection (DLCP), Corporations Division, after obtaining its insurance producer license.
+DLCP may be reached at www.dlcp.dc.gov or at (202) 442-4400.
+(This is a DLCP requirement).

 - With the exception initial resident license for Bail Bonds authority, the licensing examination is administered by Pearson Vue, DISB’s contract vendor for testing.